-On August 28, 2020, the Loan and Security Agreement was further amended to, among other things; (i) extend the date on which repayment of principal commences until November 2021, (ii) provide for further extensions of the date on which repayment of principal commences to February 2022 and May 2022, provided that certain specified regulatory and clinical milestones are satisfied by the Company, (iii) increase the final payment fee from 5.35% to 6.35% and (iv) add a 0.2% floor to the LIBOR rate.
+On August 28, 2020, the Loan and Security Agreement was further amended to, among other things; (i) extend the date on which repayment of principal commences until November 2021, (ii) provide for further extensions of the date on which repayment of principal commences to January 2022 and May 2022, provided that certain specified regulatory and clinical milestones are satisfied by the Company, (iii) increase the final payment fee from 5.35% to 6.35% and (iv) add a 0.20% floor to the LIBOR rate.
+The interest rate was 8.70% as of September 30, 2020.